defold/doc/docs/en/manuals/live-update-scripting.md

 After a package is mounted, an excluded and unloaded proxy can also be redirected to a different compiled collection with `collectionproxy.set_collection()`.
 See [Changing an excluded proxy's collection](/manuals/collection-proxy/#changing-an-excluded-proxys-collection) for the restrictions and loading sequence.

-The bundled main manifest omits excluded Live Update entries. `collectionproxy.get_resources()` reads manifest dependency metadata; it does not verify that every referenced data blob is available:
+For an archive build that publishes Live Update content, the bundled main manifest omits excluded Live Update entries while the published package manifest retains them. `collectionproxy.get_resources()` reads manifest dependency metadata; it does not verify that every referenced data blob is available:

 * Before a package manifest containing the proxy's excluded entries is mounted, `collectionproxy.get_resources("#proxy")` returns an empty table `{}`.
 * After the relevant package is mounted, it returns a non-empty table of resource hashes for that proxy, for example: